U.S. Navy, Royal Australian Navy, Royal Canadian Navy, Japan Maritime Self-Defense Force Participate in Annual Exercise 2023

-231111-N-GR586-2106 PHILIPPINE SEA (Nov.
-11, 2023) Senior enlisted leaders from Canada, Australia, Japan and U.S. navies hold talks in the Chiefs Mess aboard Nimitz-class aircraft carrier USS Carl Vinson (CVN 70) during Annual Exercise (ANNUALEX) 2023.
-ANNUALEX is a multilateral exercise conducted by naval elements of the Royal Australian, Royal Canadian, JMSDF, and U.S. navies to demonstrate naval interoperability and a joint commitment to a free and open Indo-Pacific.
-Vinson, flagship of Carrier Strike Group (CSG) ONE, is deployed to the U.S. 7th Fleet area of operations in support of a free and open Indo-Pacific.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Benjamin Ringers)
+231111-N-TL932-1206 PHILIPPINE SEA (Nov.
+11, 2023) Senior leaders from Canada, Australia, Japan and U.S. navies conduct a multinational press conference aboard Nimitz-class aircraft carrier USS Carl Vinson (CVN 70) as part of Annual Exercise (ANNUALEX) 2023.
+ANNUALEX is a multilateral exercise conducted by naval elements of the Royal Australian, Royal Canadian, Japan Maritime Self-Defense Force, and U.S. navies to demonstrate naval interoperability and a joint commitment to a free and open Indo-Pacific.
+Vinson, flagship of Carrier Strike Group ONE, is deployed to the U.S. 7th Fleet area of operations in support of a free and open Indo-Pacific.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Joshua Sapien)

 |Date Taken: